- The contest is ONLY open to Canadian residents.

 All finalists will receive a summary of the judges evaluations the week following the winner announcement at FallCon.
 The summary will be an anonymous compilation of the scores and comments from all the judges in the Video and Finalist phases of evaluation.

-All Finalists will be awarded free admission to FallCon Boardgame and Miniature Convention 2019.
+All Finalists will be awarded free admission to FallCon Boardgame and Miniature Convention 2020.

 The FallCon Gaming Society would appreciate a signed copy of any published winners to add to our game library.

-Should the Selection Committee discover rules breaking or entry ineligibility after an award has been given, the awarded designers are required to return all prizes to the FallCon Gaming Society and will cease from labeling their game with "FallCon Game Design Award Winner", "FallCon Game Design Award Finalist", or any other label associated with the contest.
+Should the Selection Committee discover entries that are ineligible or did not fully comply with these rules after an award has been given, the awarded designers are required to return any prizes to the FallCon Gaming Society and will cease from labeling their game with "Canadian Game Design Award Winner", "Canadian Game Design Award Finalist", or any other label associated with the contest.

 FallCon cannot guarantee all of the prototypes will be returned to the designer, we are at the mercy of Canada Post and other forces majeure.
 It is our intent to return all the prototypes intact and complete to the designer within a reasonable time after the winner has been announced.